CSCfi/kielipankki-nlf-harvester/airflow/README.md

         - Set Connection Type to `SSH`
         - Set Host to `puhti.csc.fi`
         - Set your Puhti username as Username
+        - Set the password to your private SSH key as Password
         - In the Extra-field, add the absolute path to your private SSH key (of which pair is in Puhti) in the following manner:
             ```{"key_file": "/your/path/.ssh/id_rsa"}```